Personal

 We missed out on a lot the last few years.

-Isolating to keep Margot safe was so hard, but there’s nothing I wouldn’t do for my girls.
+Isolating to keep our daughter safe was so hard, but there’s nothing I wouldn’t do for my girls.
 We missed out on travel, preschool, and time with friends.
-I remember going for a walk when Margot had her PICC line in (she wasn’t allowed to get it wet), and sobbing when I saw some kids playing in the water in their front yard.
-Would that ever be Margot?
+I remember going for a walk when she had her PICC line in (she wasn’t allowed to get it wet), and sobbing when I saw some kids playing in the water in their front yard.
+Would that ever be our girl?
 It all felt so impossible, uncertain, and far away.
 But today, that’s my girl.
 We’re on the other side.
 She plays at the pool, has playdates, we’re traveling next month, and she starts preschool this fall.
 These are all things most parents expect – things I may have taken for granted.
 But each one feels so significant, now.
 I hate childhood cancer, but am so grateful for where we are today.
 She’s here.
 She’s happy.
 And we’re ready to live.